washmyfaceinacid/dotnet-8-crud-web-api-docker-deploy/Documentation.md

-Here is a complete documentation guide for your project.
-You can save this as README.md in your repository.

-It covers everything we fixed: the multi-stage Docker build, the SQLite permission handling, and the Kubernetes deployment with named ports.

 .NET 8 Web API on Minikube (Documentation)
 This guide documents how to containerize a .NET 8 Web API using SQLite and deploy it to a local Kubernetes cluster (Minikube).